Loading

 the wreckage

-A multi-terrain locomotion policy for quadruped robots, trained in Isaac Lab and tested in GPS-denied indoor environments built to simulate post-disaster scenarios.
+I trained a multi terrain locomotion policy for quadruped robots in Isaac Lab and tested it in indoor environments without GPS, built to simulate post disaster scenarios.

 Isaac Lab